 - Converting the current toll system to “open road tolling” where I-PASS users would be able to pass through all toll plazas at posted highway speed, while cash paying customers are routed off the road.
 Tolls were doubled to $0.80 for cash paying customers and were raised to $3-$4 for trucks.
 I-PASS users a guaranteed a rate freeze for 10 years.

 - Construction of the “next” leg of Interstate 355 from its terminus at I-55 in Bolingbrook, to Interstate 80 near New Lenox.
 Ultimately plans call for I-355 to extend to Interstate 57 near Peotone, where it would connect to another road to be built by the Indiana Department of Transportation (the “Illiana Expressway”).
 Construction of Interstate 355 is expected to began around Thanksgiving 2004, and was completed in November 2007.

-Illinois 53 Extension – North to Interstate 94
+Illinois Route 53 Extension – North to Interstate 94

-Studies involving the extension of Illinois 53 north to near Grayslake commenced in 2011, and by 2016, the Illinois Tollway agency allocated $4 million to planning consultants.
+Studies involving the extension of IL 53 north to near Grayslake commenced in 2011, and by 2016, the Illinois Tollway agency allocated $4 million to planning consultants.
 Design of the route incorporates environmentally sensitive design with features to offset damages from road salt, noise and lighting to wetlands and parkland along the route.
 Costs for the extension were estimated between $2.3 and $2.65 billion.7

 Delays and debate as to whether the extension should be built continued through 2016.
 The Illinois Tollway agency intended to move forward with a $40 million to $50 million feasibility study to extend IL 53 north to IL 120, despite the withdraw of support by Lake County Board Chairman Aaron Lawlor.
 The route was previously envisioned as a four lane parkway with a 45 mile per hour speed limit.
 However more formal design work, or a no build alternative, would follow an Environmental Impact Statement (EIS).7